grocky/infrastructure/websites/blog.rockygray.com/content/posts/Desk-Build/index.md

 ### Base, wire management, and wireless charger

-Once the first few coats of danish oil dried I started on assembling the base.
+Once the first few coats of danish oil dried, I started on assembling the base.
 I went with the [Jarvis Frame](https://www.fully.com/jarvis-frame-only.html) as the base.
 This thing is solid.
 Each leg weighs at least 30 pounds and the dual motors can lift 350 pounds.
 The assembly was really straight forward.
 I needed to center the legs and mark the holes myself.
 I awkwardly used a speed square to ensure the placement of the marks were the same distance from the edges on each side of the table.
 With the holes marked I drilled